 Once you’ve reached your destination, this seat is still a workhorse.
 The KeyFit 30 carrier is quick to detach and slots into many of Chicco’s signature strollers.
 It can also be installed without the base, making it easy to transfer your child to another car.
 Bottom line: this seat is the pinnacle of almost 70 years of rock-solid engineering.

 Graco SnugRide Click Connect 35 Infant Car Seat

 Estimated Price: $100 – $125

-Studies have found that rear-facing car seats offer the best protection for your child.
-The SnugRide Click Connect 35 does much more than just point in the right direction.
-The product of stringent crash testing, this infant car seat smashes US safety standards, going far beyond the call of duty to buy you peace of mind when you and your child are on the road.
+Studies have found that rear-facing car seats offer the best protection for young children.
+The SnugRide Click Connect 35 does much more than just point in the right direction; the product of stringent crash testing, this infant car seat smashes U.S. safety standards, going far beyond the call of duty to buy you peace of mind when you and your child are on the road.

-An adjustable base, with six different recline positions, gives you unparalleled control over the SnugRide Click Connect’s positioning.
-The seat is also fixed with a level indicator, foregoing the trial-and-error guesswork which plagues most other models.
-Our Geeks were able to install the seat within seconds and with minimal adjustment.
+An adjustable base with six different recline settings gives you unparalleled control over the SnugRide Click Connect’s positioning.
+The seat is also fixed with a level indicator, foregoing the trial-and-error guesswork that plagues most other models.
+Customer reviews indicate that this seat can be installed in seconds with minimal adjustment.

-And while the seat’s quick, easy installation will keep you in good spirits, it’s the unit’s overall comfort which will keep your kid right up there with you.
-Complete with removeable newborn head support, a rotating canopy to fight the sun’s glare from any angle, and a cozy leg cover, your little one will be travelling in first class wherever you go.
+And while the easy installation will keep you in good spirits, it’s the unit’s overall comfort that will keep your kid right up there with you.
+Complete with a removeable newborn head support, a rotating canopy to fight the sun’s glare from any angle, and a cozy leg cover, your little one will be travelling in first class wherever you go.

-Bonus: the seat’s pads are machine washable and our Geeks were able to remove even the most stubborn stains from the base with just a spot of mild detergent and a damp cloth.
+Bonus: The seat’s pads are machine washable, and even the most stubborn stains can be removed from the base with just a spot of mild detergent and a damp cloth.

 Safety 1st Onboard 35 Air 360 Infant Car Seat